BAYVIEW MEDICAL CLINIC

 The diagnosis is of FMS is made by completing a comprehensive health and medical history and physical examination, including a bio-mechanical and musculo-skeletal examination.
 The patient usually exhibits 11 out of 18 designated tender or trigger points in four quadrants of the body bilaterally, together with the above cascade of clinical symptoms.
 There have been no specific tests for diagnosing this complex syndrome; however, PET scans of the brain, T & B cell immune system studies, p-substance in the spinal fluid, and serotonin levels might all reveal abnormalities.
 Recently, a blood test purports to help make the diagnosis of FMS.

 The most effective treatment of fibromyalgia is an inter-disciplinary rehabilitation program.
-Our wholistic approach at Bayview Medical Clinic (a division of HealthVision International, Inc.), based on worldwide clinical research includes first class medical care, standard evaluation and diagnosis, and innovative and effective treatment modalities.
+The holistic approach at Bayview Medical Clinic (www.bayviewmedical.org), where Dr. Bakken is a treating physician, is based on worldwide clinical research and includes first class medical care, standard evaluation and diagnosis, and innovative and effective treatment modalities.

 Our team focuses on several important areas including: